 You can get 1/16" ER20 collets.

-Okay, I was going by what was available on the PwnCNC site.
+Okay, I was going by what was available.
 So is there an advantage of one over the other; is bigger better?

 I am fairly new to CNC machining, so I would wait to here from those more experienced.
 For my ATC build Ibought both ER20 and ER 16 ISO20 holders.
 Although the ER20 gives a wide range of options for end mill diameter, one consideration is the size of the holder.
 I can still put 1/4" end mills in my ER16 collet, but the smaller holder/nut diameter means I have more clearance when machining deeper in wood or aluminum, which for me was important.